Krafpy/Island/README.md

 ## Build

-### Building the intro

-Building requires the following tools to be installed and accessible via a PowerShell command line (e.g. in PATH):
+Building the intro requires the following tools to be installed and accessible via a PowerShell command line (e.g. in PATH):

 - Microsoft Visual C++ compiler `cl.exe` and linker `link.exe` for x86